mingiryu/fp-dataset-artifacts/docs/paper.md

 ```

-These examples demonstrate that GPT-3 models cannot perform zero-shot learning on SQuAD dataset.
+These samples demonstrate that GPT-3 models cannot perform zero-shot learning on SQuAD dataset.
 Same is true for other datasets such as _BoolQ_ dataset.

-**BoolQ Examples**
+**BoolQ Samples**

-Hyperparameters: Same as _SQuAD_ examples.
+Hyperparameters: Same as _SQuAD_ samples.

 Prompt 1: